Transitioning from Military Service to the Civilian Workforce

 - Able to pass background check, drug test, physical exam and training

 The veterans crews grew out of a partnership with Veterans Green Jobs, to help returning young veterans transition from military service to civilian life.
-Veterans Green jobs is a nonprofit organization that helps veterans find career opportunities related to energy efficiency and energy conservation; clean and renewable energy; natural resource conservation; environmental restoration and more.
+Veterans Green jobs is a nonprofit organization that helps veterans find career opportunities related to clean and renewable energy; natural resource conservation; environmental restoration and more.
 It currently has programs in eight western states.
-Following a successful pilot program in 2011, the number of veterans crews has been expanded in 2012.
+Following a successful pilot program in 2011, the number of CCC veterans crews has been expanded.

 Two of the CCC's early directors, the late B.T.
 Collins and Jack Dugan, were both military veterans themselves .
 The Corps' veterans program is dedicated to their memory.

-For veterans on the forestry crews, it's a chance to work on fuel reduction projects, learn to use a chain saw and help with wildfire education work.
-After completing 500 hours of work experience, veterans may become eligible for the Forest Service's Wildland Firefighter Apprenticeship Program, that can lead to journey-level positions.
+For veterans on the forestry crews, it's a chance to work on fire hazard reduction projects, learn to use a chain saw and help with wildfire education work.
+After completing 500 hours of work experience, veterans may become eligible for the Forest Service's Wildland Firefighter Apprenticeship Program that can lead to journey-level positions.

 The CCC/USFS crews work on forest lands near Auburn and Lake Tahoe in Northern California, and in San Bernardino and San Diego counties in Southern California.
 There are both residential and nonresidential opportunities, depending on location.

-Funding for the crews is provided by the Forest Service through the CCC/USFS partnership as well from the operating budget of the California State Assembly through the leadership of Speaker John A. Pérez.
+Funding for the crews is provided by the Forest Service through the CCC/USFS partnership as well from the operating budget of the California State Assembly.

 San Diego Veterans Video